neerajnj10/Uptake-Caterpillar/glassdoor_uptake.md

 client = MongoClient("mongodb://localhost:27026/")

-# spainsoccer is our databse we have created
+#uptake is database
 db = client['uptake']

-# liga_data is the collection we have created.
+#uptake_glassdoor is the collection we have created.
 Collections are documents inside the databases that stores the actual data.
-A single
-#database can have several collections.
+A #single database can have several collections.

 collections = db['uptake_glassdoor']